-- 1. Being afraid of your partner: - 2.
-Constantly watching what you say to avoid a "blow - 3.
-Feelings of low self-worth and helplessness about your relationship; - 4.
-Feelings of low self-worth and helplessness about your relationship; - 5.
-Hiding bruises or other injuries from family or friends: - Being prevented from working, studying, going home, and/or using technology (including your cell - Being monitored by your partner at home, work or school; and - 8.
-Being forced to do things you don't want to do.
+- 1. Being afraid of your partner; - 2.
+Constantly watching what you say to avoid a "blow - Feelings of low self-worth and helplessness about your relationship; - 4.
+Feeling isolated from family or friends because of your relationship; - 5.
+Hiding bruises or other injuries from family or - 6.
+Being prevented from working, studying, going home, and/or using technology (including your cell - Being monitored by your partner at home, work or school; and - Being forced to do things you don't want to do.